 Using direct market access has become common for online trading platforms and several brokerage firms.
 It lets the brokerage firm execute the transaction fast.
 The brokerage firms place an order for the securities with the exchange.
 The exchange then accepts the order of trading securities.
 Thus, after the transaction is finalized, exchange platforms record them in their exchange order book.

-Many brokers use direct market access because of its advantages.
-It has several benefits that it offers to traders and brokerage firms.
+Many brokers use direct market access because of its benefits such as cost savings and low prices.
+It has several advantages that it offers to traders and brokerage firms:

 - Direct market access allows traders to look into and exchange order books transparently.